Aquarium plants can be an extremely confusing topic, especially for beginners.

 Proper Plant Care

 There is more to setting up a planted aquarium than throwing some plants in a tank and calling it a day.
-Planted aquarium require a certain level of care to stay healthy.
+A plant aquarium requires a certain level of care to stay healthy.

 Here are a few tips to keep your plants happy and healthy: